Special Economic Measures (Syria) Regulations

 Syria means the Syrian Arab Republic and includes

-2 A person whose name is listed in the schedule is a person in respect of whom the Governor in Council, on the recommendation of the Minister, is satisfied that there are reasonable grounds to believe is
+2 A person whose name is listed in Schedule 1 is a person in respect of whom the Governor in Council, on the recommendation of the Minister, is satisfied that there are reasonable grounds to believe is

 (a) a former or current senior official of the Government of Syria;